 This path delivers Lakshmi Yoga in its most stable form.
 Because Venus is in its own sign in the dharma house, the entire 9th-house signification gains Venusian texture - fortune flows in through dharmic channels, mentor-relationships are graceful and supportive, paternal lineage carries refined cultural standing, and the broader sense of "good karma producing visible results" runs reliably through the life.

-Many of the historically documented examples of strong Lakshmi Yoga involve this configuration.
-Virgo and Aquarius ascendants are not the most common lagnas, so the strict classical version of the yoga is reasonably rare in real charts.
-When it does appear, the senior reading is justified in describing the abundance signature in classical terms.
+Many strong Venus-led readings of Lakshmi Yoga involve this configuration.
+Virgo and Aquarius are only two of the twelve possible lagnas, so this exact Venus-as-9th-lord version is comparatively uncommon in real charts.
+When it does appear, the senior reading is justified in describing the abundance signature in classical Venusian terms.

 Path 2: Venus Exalted in Pisces in a Kendra